 |Year||Comp||Att||Comp Pct||Yards||TD||INT||Efficiency Rating|

-At first glance, these numbers seem like they came from two different players.
-In particular, Rich Campbell had an impressive career completion percentage of 64.5%.
-However, his career TD/INT ratio of 0.8 left more to be desired from a top NFL prospect.
+At first glance, these numbers seem contradictory.
+In particular, Campbell had an impressive career completion percentage of 64.5%.
+However, his career TD/INT ratio of 0.8 didn’t seem consistent with a top NFL prospect.
 One stat reflects great accuracy while the other reflects the opposite.

-Upon further reflection, these seemingly schizophrenic results make more sense given that Cal ran a West Coast style offense.
-Under the system made popular by Bill Walsh while at Stanford, a quarterback could be accurate dumping the ball close to the line of scrimmage but have difficulty throwing into traffic down the field.
-Perhaps Green Bay should have been more worried about Campbell’s inability to avoid turnovers.
+Upon further reflection, these seemingly schizophrenic results make more sense given Cal’s West Coast offense.
+Under the system made popular by Bill Walsh while at Stanford, a quarterback’s completion rate can be skewed by dumping the ball close to the line of scrimmage.
+Arguably, Green Bay should have ignored this stat and worried more about Campbell’s inability to avoid turnovers.

 WORTHY TOP 10 PICK?

 Despite being interception prone, Campbell still proved to be one of the most prolific passers during his last three seasons in college.
 As a junior in 1979, he ranked as an NCAA leader in completions (2nd), passing yards (3rd), and passing efficiency (7th).
 With those rankings today, he likely would have skipped his last year of school and entered the NFL Draft.
-However, times were different so he stuck around.
+Without the same financial incentive, he stuck around.